Kicksecure/setup-wizard-dist/README.md

 When Whonix starts for the first time, it won't automatically connect to the public Tor network.
-This is useful for users who want to hide Tor from their ISP. whonixsetup is automatically started, which educates about different methods to connect (public Tor network, bridges, etc.).
+This is useful for users who want to hide Tor from their ISP. setup-dist is automatically started, which educates about different methods to connect (public Tor network, bridges, etc.).

 Also automatically starts the Whonix Repository Tool (if installed), so the